Sometimes meeting the need for sleep calls for mental and emotional flexibility.

 R = Relaxing, rest

-Sleep is a period of time where your body is relaxing.
+Sleep is a period of time when your body is relaxing.
 A definition of the word sleep is: to take the rest afforded by a suspension of voluntary bodily functions and the natural suspension, complete or partial, of consciousness.

 To rest you must relax.
 If anything besides rest is more fundamental to sleep it’s hard to tell what it might be.